GoogleChrome/developer.chrome.com/site/en/blog/fledge-service-overview/index.md

 *  If you're a **developer**, the explainers will link to and provide more in-depth technical details and setup.

-These services have been built for supply-side providers (SSPs) and demand-side suppliers (DSPs).
+These services are designed for supply-side providers (SSPs) and demand-side suppliers (DSPs).
 No action is currently required from website and application content publishers, though an SSP may reach out directly to coordinate efforts.